marko-knoebl/slides/sections/frontend-html/16-forms-and-buttons-en.md

-# Formulare und Buttons
+# Forms and buttons

-## Formulare und Buttons
+## Forms and buttons

-Elemente:
+elements:

 - `button`
 - `form`